rpashkoff/jenkins-parallels/README.md

 Now in any of the build jobs you can set Labels to one of those you configured in your VMs during the Slave Configuration step.

 When your job is scheduled and there are not enough executors to perform the build, the plugin will find a suitable virtual machine, start it, and use it to build the job.
 Then after approximately 1 minute of inactivity the VM will be stopped.

-## FAQ/Troubleshooting ##

-Q: The "Host" field in the Cloud configuration goes blank after I save and re-open the Jenkins configuration.

-A: This is a known problem that we are working on.
-In the meantime, your changes are being saved properly, but just not being displayed.

 ## Bugs, Pull Requests and Contacts ##